 This is a complicated and evolving situation that IFT continues to monitor closely through several resources including local, national, and international public health department and agency sources.
-We will use the most up-to-date information gathered to inform any decisions related to upcoming short courses, meetings, and planning for IFT20.
-As always, the health, safety, and best interest of our community remains top of mind.
+We will use the most up-to-date information gathered to inform any decisions related to upcoming programming.

 In response to campuses moving to online instruction due to the COVID-19 health emergency, IFT is curating online teaching resources and is making them available to support our food science academic community.

 IFT has assembled the following FAQs based on questions received from our community related to recent Novel Coronavirus (COVID-19) developments.
 We have developed this resource page to assist you in providing helpful information about food safety related to COVID-19 to friends, family, and the community at large.
 As this is an evolving situation, we will continue to update this page as more information becomes available.

 Note: The illness caused by the virus is called COVID-19 and the virus name is SARS-CoV-2.